updated: April 13, 2018

 On April 12, 2017, the South Carolina Senate passed a state budget which includes language mirroring H.3643 (2017).
 This language requires public colleges and universities to use a widely-discredited, overbroad definition of anti-Semitism when "reviewing, investigating, or deciding whether there has been a violation of university policy prohibiting discriminatory practices on the basis of religion."
 See below for more info.

-Victory!
-On May 11, the last day of the South Carolina legislative session, H.3643 stalled, failing to pass the South Carolina State Senate.
+On May 11, 2017, the last day of the South Carolina legislative session, H.3643 stalled, failing to pass the South Carolina State Senate.
 The bill was defeated after activists and legal organizations, including Palestine Legal, raised concerns that the bill would require public colleges and universities to censor and suppress Palestine advocacy, in violation of the First Amendment.

-In 2017, South Carolina lawmakers introduced H.3643.
-This bill would require public colleges and universities in the state to use the widely-discredited, vague, and overbroad State Department definition of anti-Semitism when "reviewing, investigating, or deciding whether there has been a violation of university policy prohibiting discriminatory practices on the basis of religion."
+H.3643 would require public colleges and universities in the state to use the widely-discredited, vague, and overbroad State Department definition of anti-Semitism when "reviewing, investigating, or deciding whether there has been a violation of university policy prohibiting discriminatory practices on the basis of religion."
 H.3643 is an unconstitutional bill aimed at censoring and punishing Palestine advocacy on campuses.

 On March 9, 2017, H.3643 passed the South Carolina House.

 - Legal letter opposing the bill by Palestine Legal and nine other organizations

 - Op-Ed: Bill would chill free speech on college campuses, by Joshua Cooper